EVALALIGN: Supervised Fine-Tuning Multimodal LLMs with Human-Aligned Data for Evaluating Text-to-Image Models: Dataset Construction

 \subsection{Dataset Statistics}

-To summarize, we generate 24k images from 3k prompts based on 8 text-to-image models, which includes DeepFloyd IF~\cite{DeepFloydIF}, SD15~\cite{Rombach_2022_sd15_sd21}, LCM~\cite{luo2023lcm}, SD21~\cite{Rombach_2022_sd15_sd21}, SDXL~\cite{sdxl}, Wuerstchen~\cite{pernias2023wuerstchen}, Pixart~\cite{chen2023pixart}, and SDXL-Turbo~\cite{sdxl-turbo}.
-After data filtering, 4.5k images were selected as annotation data for task of text-image alignment.
-Subsequently, these images were carefully annotated to generate 13.5k text-image pairs, where 11.4k were used to the training dataset and 2.1k to the validation dataset.
-For the image faithfulness task, we select 12k images for annotate, producing 36k text-image pairs, with 30k are used to the training dataset and 6.2k to the validation dataset.
+To summarize, we generate 24k images from 3k prompts based on 8 text-to-image models, which includes DeepFloyd IF~\citep{DeepFloydIF}, SD15~\citep{Rombach_2022_sd15_sd21}, LCM~\citep{luo2023lcm}, SD21~\citep{Rombach_2022_sd15_sd21}, SDXL~\citep{sdxl}, Wuerstchen~\citep{pernias2023wuerstchen}, Pixart~\citep{chen2023pixart}, and SDXL-Turbo~\citep{sdxl-turbo}.
+After data filtering, 4.5k images are selected as annotation data for task of text-image alignment.
+Subsequently, these images are carefully annotated to generate 13.5k text-image pairs, where 11.4k are used to the training dataset and 2.1k to the validation dataset.
+For the image faithfulness task, we select 12k images for annotation, yielding 36k text-image pairs, with 30k are used to the training dataset and 6.2k to the validation dataset.
 Additionally, we employed 24 text-to-image models to generate 2.4k images from 100 prompts.
-After annotation, these images were used as testing dataset.
+After annotation, these images are used as testing dataset.
 Figure~\ref{fig:alignment_prompts} and Figure~\ref{fig:faithfulness_prompts} show the distribution of objects in different categories within our prompts, demonstrating the diversity and balance of our prompts.